 Let’s say everything is running smoothly and no guest has made any special enquiries and nothing broke in the middle of the night, the typical day of an Airbnb host would include cleaning.
 Cleaning in a way that is meticulous and up to Airbnb’s Enhanced Clean Protocol’s standard.
 This means vacuuming, mopping, wiping, and making everything spotless and sanitised for the next guests’ arrival.

-The linens must also be changed and perfectly clean.
+The linen must also be changed and perfectly clean as part of the Airbnb management service.
 Most guests would appreciate brand new sheets and pillowcases that have been laundered and ironed instead of ones that show some wear.
 Housekeeping also includes accounting for all the items within the home and making sure that nothing is missing and all the supplies for the next guests have been replenished.

 An Airbnb host must also track how much rental income they are making as well as taking care of their listing.